Richard Russo Explores the Complexity of Friendship

 A Mystery for the Ages

 The people who make up our lives consistently come and go, with very few staying there for the long run, if any in some cases.
 Most of the time, we don’t spend much energy wondering about what might have happened to them or where they might be now, many years down the line.
 However, I believe we all have at least one person in mind who simply vanished from our lives one day, never to be seen again to our chagrin.
-I feel this is precisely what makes the mystery component of this book so attractive: it’s relatable to virtually anyone, exponentially more-so to those of a more advanced age.
+I feel this is precisely what makes the mystery component of Chances Are … so attractive: it’s relatable to virtually anyone, exponentially more-so to those of a more advanced age.

 It was both captivating and somewhat heartbreaking to see the three friends somewhat desperately try and piece together what happened to Jacy, especially as we learned a greater deal about their days in college and how they considered her “one of the gang”.
 The mystery gains in amplitude not only through the various alarming discoveries we inevitably make, but largely through our growing knowledge of what she meant to our protagonists.
 The fact of the mystery’s resolution perhaps being useless in the end from a pragmatic perspective adds a very palpable layer of sorrow to the whole thing, despite the many comedic moments which contrast with it.